Section E: 11 Plus Appeals - Miscellaneous

 - “Selection appeals were not ‘proper appeals’ anyway, because there was no statutory basis for them.”

 Untrue – Section 94 of the SSFA (School Standards & Framework Act) gives the right of appeal against any decision (note the words “any decision”) as to the school at which education is to be provided, and since non-selection amounts to a decision not to offer a place at any grammar school, it follows that there is a right of appeal against the decision not to deem a child qualified.

 In AS v Buckinghamshire County Council (2010) UKUT 407 (AAC), following an appeal to the Upper Tribunal, Judge Ward ruled that the local authority’s determination of grammar school eligibility was a decision “as to the school at which education is to be provided for the child”, and that therefore the appeal to the IAP provided by the local authority was an appeal for the purposes of section 94 of the SSFA 1998 (as opposed to a “local review”).

-The only real reason for the new system appears to be financial.
-Grammar school heads now have to pay for the 11+, and they don’t want to pay for selection appeals as well.
+The real reason for the new system in our view appears to be financial.
+Grammar school heads now have to pay for the 11+, and they didn’t want to pay for selection appeals as well.
 Reviews are a cheaper alternative!